Protecting Yourself Against Wire Fraud

 - Also report any fraudulent activity to the state and local REALTOR® associations so they can spread the word.

-Rest assured, Land Title and their in-house IT team have implemented measures to ensure that all sensitive information that a client provides is encrypted and protected on secure sites throughout the real estate transaction.
+Rest assured, Land Title and our in-house IT team have implemented measures to ensure that all sensitive information that a client provides is encrypted and protected on secure sites throughout the real estate transaction.
 Our closing team will also be in continuous communication with all parties involved with the transaction from the beginning to the end of the closing.